opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/retrieving_file.rst

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. In the wizard that opens, select **From my computer** under the **Retrieve a file** section.
 3. Either drop a file or click **Browse** to locate a file in your local filesystem.
-4. From the preview of the first 20 records that appears, configure the data source.
+4. From the preview of the first 20 records that appears, configure the source.
 5. Configure the dataset information or use the pre-filled values:

    - In the **Dataset name** field, enter the title for this dataset.